 Chapter 25: Attacks

-Kiepert observed Queen Melyssa.
-Her ladies and servants surrounded her all day.
-Mornings at dawn, she and her maids went to the garden where a pond lay in the center of a dozen flowerbeds—dainty primrose, purple crocus, all manner of bright blossoms.
+Kiepert studied Queen Melyssa’s habits from shadowed alcoves.
+Servants surrounded the girl all day.
+Mornings at dawn, she and her maids went to the garden where a sparkling pond lay in the center of a dozen flowerbeds—dainty primrose, purple crocus, all manner of bright blossoms.
 Throughout the seasons, at least one rosebush was always in bloom.
 Every day she picked a rose and put it in her hair and watched the ducks glide back and forth, dangling her feet in the water.

-After weeks, he acquired a bag of venomous snakes from his docent.
-Disguised as a gardener, Kiepert placed the bag under her favorite rosebush, loosened the string, and walked to another flowerbed to hoe and watch.
+Now sure of his method, he acquired a bag of venomous snakes from his docent.
+Disguised as a gardener, Kiepert placed the bag under her favorite rosebush and loosened the string.

-The queen strolled to the bed and bent to pick a low hanging rose and then snatched her hand back, clutching her wrist.
-Taking three brisk steps, she stamped down on something and then pointed with her shoe.
+The queen strolled to the roses and bent to pick a low hanging bloom.
+She snatched her hand back, gripping her wrist.

-Still clutching her wrist, a maid helped her as she stumbled toward the inner castle with the help of her maid.
+Still clutching her wrist, the queen stumbled toward the inner castle with the help of her maid.

 “Take me to her!”

-When the king arrived, his apothecaries were treating her with herbs and leeches.
+When the king arrived, his face was pale.
+The apothecaries were treating her with herbs and leeches.
 Their faces were solemn.
 They shook their heads.
 “It is all we can do for her, Sire.”

-Sagen nodded.
-He sat beside her on the bed, fraught with worry.
-He held Melyssa’s hand and prayed silently, seeking guidance.
+Sagen nodded his furrowed brow.
+He sat beside Melyssa on the bed holding her hand, praying silently, seeking guidance.
 Then he sent all the servants out and summoned Colonel Gonnels.
 “Permit no one but those you trust into this room.
 This was an attempt on the queen’s life.
 An attempt that’s still all too likely to succeed.
 There is little hope, yet I won’t take any risk.
 No one that you don’t know well.”
 He strode out.

 He’d expected an attempt on his own life but not his queen’s.
 It made no sense.
 None at all.
 Gaelib required Sagen have an heir.
-One whom Gaelib could become regent for after Sagen’s and Melyssa’s untimely deaths.
+One for whom Gaelib could be regent after Sagen’s and Melyssa’s untimely deaths.
 A passage entered his thoughts.

 [While they took counsel together against me, they schemed to take away my life.
 But I trusted in you, O God of Truth.]